DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 4. Have the meal not take too long to prepare overall (though must consider other things such as prepping overnight etc.)

 ### Recipe format
-- Name of the recipe; no duplicate names
+- Name of the recipe; assume no duplicate names
 - Category of the recipe.
 Examples include vegetarian, vegan, seafood, etc.
-  - (A recipe could have multiple categories, e.g. vegetarian, soup)
+  - A recipe could have multiple categories, e.g. vegetarian, soup
 - Ingredients needed for the recipe, with amounts for each
 - Steps to follow for the recipe
-- Notes, for the user to give additional information about the recipe

 ### Extras for further improvement
-- make recipe book considering for many types of students:
-  - those money-conscious, those time-crunched, those who like to experiment, etc.
 - have separate user accounts which have their own recipe lists
+  - maybe also create default recipe books for different student needs e.g. budget meals, protein-rich diets, etc.
 - have a meal plan schedule planner where users can plan ahead for the week, month, or anytime they so wish
 - factor in time (prep+cook) and total time, considering the time-crunch student who can't invest much time in cooking
 - track individual ingredients in possession